 How to Improve Performance on iPhone 5

-Our iOS 9.3.1 experience on the iPhone 5 has been fairly stable and the phone is as fast as it was in iOS 8.
+Our iOS 10 experience on the iPhone 5 has been pretty good thus far.
+For a device that’s going on five years old, it’s still performing at a pretty high level.
 That said, we’ve heard from some iPhone 5 users who are noticing a drop in performance.

 Keep in mind, there is no cure all for performance issues on the iPhone 5 or any other iPhone.
-If nothing works, users will want to try these before performing a factory reset.
+If nothing works, you might have to resort to restoring from a backup.